luca-botti/mal_sitescore_orderedlist/README.md

 # View MAL anime list in order of the site score

+EDIT 17-09-2023: MAL does not let me anymore use this program to check all the anime's info, so for now there will be no more update.

-From your anime list, just export your anime list and put it in the same folder of the two python file.
+From your anime list, just export your anime list and put it in the same folder of the repo.

-- ordered_by_site_score.py: will connect to the internet for collect all the score for each anime in your list (if the anime is Not Yet Aired his score will be N/A), and save them in a json File.
-You just have to set the file name and if you want to use multithreading (i suggest so, if you have a lot of anime doing it sequentially could take some times).
-- json_anime_reader.py: will print the list from the json file using the parameter setted, like before add the name file and set yotu settings.
+- set the name of the xml file downloaded in FILE_NAME
+- change your parameters
+  - in gen_json_file could you choose if you want to use multythreading (suggested), the max number of threads, and a beta feature for try to not be blocked by mal
+  - in read_json_file how you want to display the results, filters and order

 Library used (that needs to be installed with pip: requests, xmltodict, beautifulsoup4)